 |1913||Bradford City AFC Reserves||Morley|

 It was no coincidence that the Bradford Charity Cup was won by clubs outside the Yorkshire Combination during the final two seasons of the competition.
-The winners in 1913 were Bradford City, members of the Central League and in 1914 the cup was won by Halifax Town who had resigned from the Yorkshire Combination at the end of the previous season to join the Midland League.
+The winners in 1913 were Bradford City, members of the Central League and in 1914 the cup was won by Halifax Town (pictured below with the trophy) who had resigned from the Yorkshire Combination at the end of the previous season to join the Midland League.
 Ultimately the short duration of the final chapter of the Bradford Charity Cup was due to the weakness of the Yorkshire Combination League.
 Bradford City AFC for example had remained members of the league for only two seasons and joined the Central League in 1912/13.
 (The Central League had been launched the previous season, 1911/12.)

 Although the Yorkshire Combination had been increased to 14 members by 1911/12, with no disrespect to the likes of Fryston Colliery FC and Thornhill Lees Albion FC, it proved unable to attract quality sides and the Valley Parade reserves had little difficulty winning the championship in both seasons of membership.
 By April, 1913 it was being reported that the league suffered from the problem of fixtures having to be regularly rearranged, presumably on account of smaller sides struggling to stage a game.